CodeforNepal/akshara-project/README.md

 #### Notes

-* You will need to prefix the docker commands with *sudo*, if you haven't added your user to the *docker* group.
+* You will need to prefix the docker commands with *sudo*, if you haven't added your user to the *docker* group (https://docs.docker.com/install/linux/linux-postinstall/).

 * If you are a developer running the elasticsearch instance here for testing, please read through the elasticsearch-specific [akshara docs](elasticsearch/README.md), especailly the [usage](elasticsearch/README.md#usage) section.
 Our elasticsearch setup makes certain assumptions that you need to follow while indexing documents, to ensure that all search features are available.